Running Ansys Mechanical APDL using an LSF Job Scheduler (command line; without GUI)

 We provide instructions for using MobaXterm to perform a secure file transfer (sftp) upload in or CAD Compute Cluster documents.

 - Upload your shell file to same directory.

 Ensure that the text in your shell file does not contain extraneous Windows editor characters (e.g., a carriage return).
 We recommend the use of Linux-based text editor vim to create scripts and text files on our Cluster.
 This editor is built into its Linux operating system.

 - Use bsub < my_ansys_shell.sh command at a prompt to run a simulation.

-If you choose Shared Computing (SMP), this will be confined to one node only (e.g., uwmhpc03 or uwmhpc05).
+If you choose Shared Computing (SMP), your job will be confined to one node only (e.g., uwmhpc03 or uwmhpc05).
 The maximum number of cores on any Cluster node is 32.

 If you choose Distributed Computing (DMP), this can run across more than one node using Infiniband software running in the Cluster’s backplane.
-Cluster users are restricted to a maximum of 32 cores to prevent abuse of privileges.
+Cluster users are however restricted to a maximum of 32 cores to prevent abuse of privileges.

 Use commands such as bjobs and bhosts during simulation runs to monitor simulation progress.
 For example: